 What does Open Doors do to help Christians in Uzbekistan?

-Open Doors strengthens persecuted Christians in Central Asia by providing Bibles and Christian literature, biblical and vocational training, socio-economic development projects, and children's, youth and women's ministries.
+Open Doors strengthens persecuted Christians in Central Asia by providing Bibles and Christian literature, biblical and vocational training, medical and social care, socio-economic development projects, and children's, youth and women's ministries.

 How can you pray for Uzbekistan?

 - Please pray that Christians who have been victims of police raids will have the courage to continue to worship together.

 - Pray that the Holy Spirit will change the hearts of the Uzbek authorities, so they would recognise the valuable role Christians place in society.